rodrigowf/QHCH/QHCH.md

    - In the brain, large-scale coherent microtubule states cross thresholds quickly, leading to **discrete conscious moments** of decision.

 3. **Living Superposition**
-   QHPH sees the wavefunction as the "living" arrangement.
+   QHCH sees the wavefunction as the "living" arrangement.
 If it crosses the OR threshold, it reconfigures.
 This *is* the "choice" from the inside.

 ---